 We have experienced significant growth in enrollment, net revenue, and operating income over the last several years.
-Our enrollment at December 31, 2010 was approximately 41,500, representing an increase of approximately 10.0% over our enrollment at December 31, 2009.
+Our enrollment at December 31, 2011 was approximately 43,900, representing an increase of approximately 5.9% over our enrollment at December 31, 2010.
+Our net revenue and operating income for the year ended December 31, 2011 were \$426.7 million and \$82.2 million, respectively, representing increases of 10.7% and 41.2%, respectively, over the year ended December 31, 2010.
 Our net revenue and operating income for the year ended December 31, 2010 were \$385.6 million and \$58.2 million, respectively, representing increases of 47.2% and 24.9%, respectively, over the year ended December 31, 2009.
-Our net revenue and operating income for the year ended December 31, 2009.
-Our net revenue and operating increases of 47.2% and 24.9%, respectively, over the year ended December 31, 2009.
-Our net revenue and operating increases of 62.4% and 264%, respectively, over the year ended December 31, 2008.
 We seek to achieve continued growth in a manner that reinforces our reputation for providing academically rigorous, career-oriented educational programs that advance the careers of our students.
-As part of our efforts to ensure that our students graduate with the knowledge, competencies, and skills that will enable them to succeed following graduation, we have an Office of Assessment to monitor student and faculty performance and improve student satisfaction.

 We have been regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools and its predecessor since 1968, and we were reaccredited in 2007 for the maximum term of ten years.
 We are regulated by the Department of Education as a result of our participation in the federal student financial aid programs authorized by Title IV of the Higher Education Act (hereafter, Title IV), and, at the state level, we are licensed to operate and offer our programs by the Arizona State Board for Private Postsecondary Education and the Arizona Department of Education for Institutional Recommendation Programs.
 In addition, we have specialized accreditations for certain programs from the Association of Collegiate Business Schools and Programs, the Commission on Collegiate Nursing Education, and the Commission on Accreditation of Athletic Training Education.
+In addition, we are a candidate for accreditation by the National Council for Accreditation of Teacher Education (NCATE).
 We believe that our institution-wide state authorization and regional accreditation, together with these specialized accreditations, reflect the quality of our programs, enhance their marketability, and improve the employability of our graduates.